princejothan/PRINCE-PORTFOLIO/README.md

 As a creative and brand manager with CorelDraw, I leverage CorelDraw for its exceptional capabilities in vector graphic design.
 This tool enables me to produce high-quality, scalable graphics that are essential for creating flyers, illustrations, and marketing materials.

-In a recent project for Elite Solar, I created a design that not only captured the essence of their brand but also increased their visibility in the market.
+In a recent project for Elite Solar, Redeem Church, How Market Naija and Ikonectt I created a design that not only captured the essence of their brand but also increased their visibility in the market.
 My design workflow includes:

 - Initial concept sketches
 - Vectorizing and refining designs with precision